Sometimes You Have to Pivot

 2. A first apartment needs a great coffee table.
 You may not have room for a dining table.
 So getting a coffee table with a hard top that can hold Chinese takeout as well as beverages and remotes is a must.
 I love using a trunk as they are small in footprint and the inside can be used as storage.

 3. Every space needs a box of Mr. Clean’s Magic Erasers.
 Move in and scrub away the soap scum from the previous tenant in your tub.
-Did you movers scuff your wall paint?
+Did your movers scuff your wall paint?
 No problem!
 This cleaning tool takes marks off walls, dirt off surfaces, and scratches off floors.
 Is there anything this miracle product can’t do?!

 4. Putting up drapes in a new apartment is the quickest, cheapest way to give the whole unit a facelift.
 Painting a new apartment takes time and if you choose a strong color, most leases require you to paint it back to neutral when you leave.
 Instead of going bold with paint, add your color splash with affordable, patterned drapes from Overstock.com or Pier1.com.
 Additionally, when you hang them so they go all the way to your floor, drapes add height and grandeur to your space.